QDucasse/lectern/Articles/2020_Jaloyan_Return-Oriented Programming on RISC-V/notes.md

 **Backdoor:** Adding a backdoor that consists of a ***trigger*** and a ***payload*** to access a privileged state.  leading to a ROP attack.
 This often consists of exploiting an SUID program to perform *privilege escalation*.
 The attacker can then create a concealed persistent backdoor on a compromised system to ensure they have access to the exploit at any time in the future.

 **Gadget Chaining:** Hidden gadgets are inserted in the code using one function per gadget, each ending with a C `return` function.
 Note that for each function, the compiler may add assembly code at the beginning and the end whose purpose is to *insert (save)* or *remove (restore)* the call frame from the stack.
 Those *restore* are essential in ROP attacks as they tamper with the return address register.
 The hidden instructions are written directly in C code, and feature one or two instructions followed by a jump to a relative offset.
-The gadgets are then